RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ### Schedule of Checkpoints

 The dates and specific Learning Targets are subject to change.
+All dates are listed on the course calendar, and if changes are made, the calendar is always right.

 | Checkpoint | Learning Targets | Date assigned | Date due |
 | ---------  | ---------------- | ------------- | -------- |